Why I Wrote This Post

-This system works very well and one of the primary reasons why games like Candy Crush Saga make so much money.
+This system works very well and it is one of the primary reasons why games like Candy Crush Saga make so much money.
 But this system is also very manipulative.

 We need to understand why systems like this are bad to understand how they manipulate players into spending money.